July 17, 2024 • Reading time: 11 Min

 In the digital world, companies are increasingly confronted with cyber threats that are addressed by the NIS2 Directive.
 This directive aims to strengthen digital security in Europe and affects companies from all sectors.
 The security of IT systems plays a crucial role in protecting supply chains, which are becoming more vulnerable to cyberattacks as digitalization progresses.
 Investment in robust IT security measures is therefore essential to protect supply chains and increase customer confidence.

-The NIS2 Directive, which must be implemented by October 17, 2024, contains stricter measures to increase the level of security in the EU.
+The directive, which must be implemented by 17 October 2024, contains stricter measures to increase the level of security in the EU.
 Companies are obliged to report relevant security incidents and register with the national authorities.
-A thorough analysis of their own processes and clear strategies are essential in order to meet the legal requirements.
+A thorough analysis of their own processes and clear strategies are essential in order to fulfil the legal requirements.

 Receive regular insights and updates on the latest developments in the areas of LkSG, CSDDD, CSRD, ESRS, compliance, ESG and whistleblowing.
 Our newsletter helps you to simplify your compliance processes.